spryker/spryker-docs/docs/scos/user/features/202204.0/return-management-feature-overview/return-management-feature-overview.md

 {% info_block infoBox "Info" %}

-Next to each sales order item, there is the date till which the item can be returned.
+Next to each sales order item, there is the date until which the item can be returned.
 This date is controlled by the Return Policy.
 If the item is non-returnable, you cannot select the return reason and create the return.

 {% endinfo_block %}

 All the returns created by the buyer or by the Back Office user for the buyer are listed on the **Returns** page in the **Customer Account**.
-From here, the Buyer can view the return details and print the return slip.
+From here, the buyer can view the return details and print the return slip.
 The following figure shows how to create a return, view its details and print a slip:
 ![create and print a return](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Order+Management/Return+Management/Return+Management+Feature+Overview/create-and-print-a-return.gif)